spyderbat/eval/guidebook/src/lateral/within.md

 kubectl exec -it -n lateral-movement-prod $(kubectl get pods -n lateral-movement-prod -o jsonpath='{.items[0].metadata.name}') -- /bin/bash
 ```

 Now, we have ended on a pod in the production namespace, and a database pod on top of that.
-Taking a look around:
+Let's take a look around:

 ```
 root@payrolldb-6cd4447758-2zcq4:/# whoami